agadev/flutter_firebase_photoupload/README.md

 # Flutter app to share pictures using firebase.

 This is photo sharing app, which will upload pictures to firebase database from phone storage or camera.
-Later those pictures can be viewed inside gallery.
+Later those pictures can be viewed inside gallery of app.

 ## Getting Started